sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

    Then, change the values and run it again.

    Click the ``Show CodeLens`` button and then use the ``Next`` button to step through the program one line at a time.
-Stepping through a program lets you see how memory is allocated for each variable.
+Stepping through a program lets you see how memory is assigned for each variable.

    ~~~~
-   public class Test1
+   public class VariableAssignment
    {
       public static void main(String[] args)
       {
         int score;
-        score = 0;
+        score = 4;
         System.out.println(score);

         double price = 23.25;